-Traineeships

-Traineeships are much shorter and last six weeks to six months.
+and sick pay along with access to the university experience and no post qualification loan (their employer and the government fund all costs), it makes for an attractive proposition.
+Most apprenticeship last for about two to four years and the minimum wage is £4.81 per hour.
+There are entry requirements at four different levels, from the equivalent of five GCSE passes to the equivalent of a master's degree.
+Traineeships Traineeships are much shorter and last six weeks to six months.
 They are a great way to prepare for apprenticeships (if your child doesn't have the minimum entry requirements) or to get first-hand experience of what a job is like.

-School leaver programmes

-School leaver programmes offer opportunities to join the workplace straight after sixth form studies and commence skills development and career progression through experience as well as studying to obtain a nationally recognised qualification.
+School leaver programmes School leaver programmes offer opportunities to join the workplace straight after sixth form studies and commence skills development and career progression through experience as well as studying to obtain a nationally recognised qualification.
 Entry requirements vary from employer to employer.

-I'm interactive!
-Click me and I'll take you to their

-TO FIND OUT MORE DOWNLOAD THE PARENTS' GUIDE TO APPRENTICESHIPS

-ONE IN TEN STUDENTS WILL TAKE A GAP YEAR AFTER FINISHING SCHOOL

-Gap year / deferred entry

-Taking a year out between school and university can provide the opportunity to find out a little bit more about personal preferences rather than being directed by schools, colleges (and parents!).
+Gap year / deferred entry Taking a year out between school and university can provide the opportunity to find out a little bit more about personal preferences rather than being directed by schools, colleges (and parents!).
 It's also a good opportunity to find out how your child fares fending for themself.
 A gap year can be taken while entry to university is being deferred, once a place has been accepted (allowing a year between leaving school and starting university), or if university is not the next step at all.
 Traditionally, this is a year spent travelling overseas, but it needn't focus exclusively on that.
 Volunteering and work experience can also be incorporated and inform your child's likes and dislikes, as well as giving them valuable first-hand experience in a variety of areas they may not have had chance to try out.
 However, for some a gap year can be distracting and, if not well-planned, could prove somewhat directionless, which is unlikely to be beneficial.
+Some students want to enter the world of work straightaway or, if they haven't achieved the results they had hoped, they could always try retakes or other sixth-form subjects.
+University reapplication Should your child decide to reapply to university for any reason, be sure they save a copy of their UCAS application so they do not have to rewrite everything, as the original application is deleted from the central database each year.

+Useful links

 GOV. UK Foreign Travel Advice

 Trail Finders

+Gap 360

+Advice from parents